oracle-livelabs/apex/oci-document-understanding/intro/introduction.md

 In this workshop, you:

-- Create an APEX app
+- Create an APEX application
 - Upload Invoice to OCI Object Storage using Invoke API
 - Invoke the OCI Document Understanding REST Data Source using the Invoke API page process type
 - Parse the response and display the result